hotmic-wp/hotmic-media-player-ios/README.md

 ## Example

 To run the example app, clone the repo and execute `pod install` from the Example directory.
-In the `AppDelegate`, add your `apiKey` provided by HotMic and generated `accessToken` in the call to initialize `HMMediaPlayer`.
+In the `SettingsViewModel`, add your `apiKey` provided by HotMic and generated `accessToken`.
 Run the app and a list of streams will be loaded.
 Select a stream to open the media player experience.

 ## Installation